NVADG VOLUNTEER CONTRACT

 Please review the Volunteer Contract below.
 After reading and agreeing to it, select a username and password.
 You will then be directed to several pages where you may enter your contact and pertinent information.

 Background Check: It is a requirement of Butte County that all Volunteers pass a background check.
-We are working on a protocol that will allow applicants to obtain a Livescan Background Check locally at your convenience – and your cost.
-This will have to be completed within two weeks of the training (February 3, 2020).
+We have a protocol that will allow applicants to obtain a Livescan Background Check locally at your convenience – and your cost.
+This will have to be completed within two weeks of the training (February 3, 2021).
 The results of the background check will be kept confidential.
 Any possible problems/conflicts will be discussed and decided on an individual basis.
-There will be more details to follow.
+There will be more details to follow at the Annual Training.

 Auditing the Classes: If you wish to audit the class, but are not able to become a volunteer and obtain an ID card, then you will not be required to get a background check.